FlineDev/HandySwift/README.md

 And run `carthage update`.
 Then drag & drop the HandySwift.framework in the Carthage/build folder to your project.
 Now you can `import HandySwift` in each class you want to use its features.

-TODO: Installation instructions are missing.
-Cocoapods and Swift Package Manager support are planned.
+TODO: Installation instructions for CocoaPods and Swift Package Manager are missing.

 ## Usage